zbraniecki/internetdeclaration/README.md

 **Innovation**: Protect the freedom to innovate and create without permission.
 Don’t block new technologies, and don’t punish innovators for their users' actions.

 **Privacy**: Protect privacy and defend everyone’s ability to control how their data and devices are used.

+(note: this document is formatted in [markdown syntax](http://daringfireball.net/projects/markdown/syntax))